-- 1. Development of personal learning goals (PLGs) that highlights the student's specific needs, strengths, weaknesses, and targeted goals. - 2.
+- 1. Development of a Learning Support Plan (LSP) that highlights the student's specific needs, strengths, weaknesses, and targeted goals. - 2.
 Sharing the LSP with relevant stakeholders, including the student, their parents, and supporting staff. - 3.
-Implementation of the strategies outlined in the LSP within the classroom setting.

-- 4. Rigorous monitoring of progress against the student's targets through in-class assessments, observations, and discussions. - 5.
+Implementation of the strategies outlined in the LSP within the classroom setting. - 4.
+Rigorous monitoring of progress against the student's targets through in-class assessments, observations, and discussions. - 5.
 Completion of termly reviews that involve all stakeholders and contribute to evaluations. - 6.
 Periodic review of LSPs, including the establishment of new targets as necessary.